balovbohdan/balovbohdan.github.io/src/content/blog/posts/why-i-decided-to-drop-react/why-i-decided-to-drop-react.md

 ## Elm

 I heard about it a lot.
 I wanted to try it.
-And I even started reading official dist several times, and then gave up because I thought it was wasting of time.
+And I even started reading official docs several times, and then gave up because I thought it was wasting of time.
 But today I started reading docs again, and now it is a serious intention.
 After some Haskell experience, I see all the power of languages like Elm:

 - easy to learn and start building an app
 - implements basic FP concepts: currying, Hindley-Milner notation, composition, and so forth